layer5io/istio-service-mesh-workshop/lab-2/README.md

-## Exercise 2 - Deploying a microservice to Kubernetes
+## lab 2 - Deploying a microservice to Kubernetes

 #### Deploy Hello World